Russia ramps up war efforts as delegates prepare for talks at Belarus border - KESQ

 And while Ukrainian troops appear to be holding ground in the country’s north, Russian forces have made some advances to the south.
 On Sunday Russian troops took control of Berdyansk — a port city of 100,000 people on Ukraine’s southern coast, and the site of a small naval base.

-The ongoing Russian assault has inflicted widespread suffering and casualties on the Ukrainian people, forcing 368,000 people to flee the country, according to the United Nations High Commissioner for Refugees.
-The number of known civilians killed in Ukraine stands at 352, with 14 of those children, Ukraine’s Ministry of Interior said.
+The ongoing Russian assault has inflicted widespread suffering and casualties on the Ukrainian population, forcing at least 368,000 people to flee the country, according to the United Nations High Commissioner for Refugees.
+The number of known civilians killed in Ukraine stands at 352, with 14 of those children, Ukraine’s Ministry of Interior said Sunday.

 From the removal of Russian liquor and other products from shelves around the US and Canada, to several European countries refusing to play Russia in international football matches, support for Ukraine against the Russian invasion is growing.